smarty-gettext/smarty-gettext/README.md

   1. `block.t.php`   - The Smarty plugin.
-  2. `tsmarty2c.php` - A command line utility that rips gettext strings from smarty source files and converts them to C format.
+  2. `tsmarty2c.php` - A command line utility that rips gettext strings from smarty source files and converts them to `.pot` (PO-Template).

 **Installation**
 ----------------